10 Facts about Loch Lomond

 1) How big is the National Park?

-The National Park covers 720 square miles, made up of four key regions.
-Loch Lomond, The Trossachs, Breadalbane and Argyll Forest.
-There are gateway signs on all of the main routes into the National Park; on this page, you can see some examples of them.
+The National Park covers 720 square miles and comprises four key regions: Loch Lomond, The Trossachs, Breadalbane, and Argyll Forest.
+Gateway signs are on all of the main routes into the National Park; this page provides some examples.

 2) When was the National Park created?